arcoop/Bang/README.md

 Conventionally, players should discard from the rightmost card of their untouched cards.
 A touched card referes to any card that has been clued.
 In this app those will be indicated by a light blue border.
 See image for details.
 ### Clueing
 There are 8 clues in the game.
-In order to clue a card, click on the card in the other player's hand that you would like to discard.
+In order to clue a card, click on the card in the other player's hand that you would like to clue.
 A box will pop up below where you can choose either the color or the number.
 Whichever you choose will automatically select the other cards in the hand that match that attribute.
 Those cards will now become "touched."
 ### End of a turn
 A turn ends after either playing, discarding, or clueing.
 In this app, the hands will switch and you will now play as the other player.